mondoohq/installer/deployment/ansible-mondoo/README.md

         registration_token: "changeme"
 ```

-If you do not want to re-register existing agents, then set `force_registration: false` in vars:
+If you do not want to re-register existing Mondoo Clients, then set `force_registration: false` in vars:

 ```yaml
 ---